 Charlie is a tramp on the road.
 A hobo manages to exchange Charlie's sandwich for a brick so Charlie must eat grass.
 The same hobo molests a farmer's daughter; Charlie comes to aid with the help of the brick.
 When two more hobos show up Charlie throws all three into a lake.
 The grateful girl takes Charlie home where he fails as a farmhand.
 He again helps drive off the hobos (who are now trying to break into the house).
 The girl's fiance arrives.
 Though a hero, Charlie, knowing he must go, writes a farewell note and leaves for the open road.
-Written by

 Ed Stephan <email@example.com>